 Hepatocellular uptake: Uptake of bilirubin by the hepatocyte has carrier-mediated kinetics.
 Although a number of candidate bilirubin transporters have been proposed, the actual transporter remains elusive.

 Intracellular binding: Within the hepatocyte, bilirubin is kept in solution by binding as a nonsubstrate ligand to several of the glutathione-S-transferases, formerly called ligandins.

 Conjugation: Bilirubin is conjugated with one or two glucuronic acid moieties by a specific UDP-glucuronosyltransferase to form bilirubin mono- and diglucuronide, respectively.
 Conjugation disrupts the internal hydrogen bonding that limits aqueous solubility of bilirubin, and the resulting glucuronide conjugates are highly soluble in water.
 Conjugation is obligatory for excretion of bilirubin across the bile canalicular membrane into bile.
 The UDP-glucuronosyltransferases have been classified into gene families based on the degree of homology among the mRNAs for the various isoforms.
 Those that conjugate bilirubin and certain other substrates have been designated the UGT1 family.
 These are expressed from a single gene complex by alternative promoter usage.
 This gene complex contains multiple substrate-specific first exons, designated A1, A2, etc. (Fig. 331-2), each with its own promoter and each encoding the amino-terminal half of a specific isoform.
 In addition, there are four common exons (exons 2–5) that encode the shared carboxyl-terminal half of all of the UGT1 isoforms.
-The various first exons encode the specific aglycone substrate binding sites for each isoform, ...
+The various first exons encode the specific aglycone substrate binding sites for each isoform, while the ...